 Under our assumption all these probabilities are uniformly bounded from $0$.
 Note that the choice of $\tan\theta_s$ as the edge weights in (\ref{DiscrHarmDef}) gives

 where $T_u=\mesh^2\cdot {\sum_{s=1}^n\sin2\theta_s}\big/{\sum_{s=1}^n\tan\theta_s}$ (see Lemma \ref{ApproxLemma}).
 Our results may be directly interpreted as the convergence of the hitting probabilities for this random walk.
-Moreover, condition \sps~ implies that quadratic variations satisfy $0<\const\mesh^2\le T_u\le\mesh^2$, so after a time re-parameterization according to (\ref{RandomWalkParam}), this random walk converges to standard 2D Brownian motion.
+Moreover, condition \sps~ implies that quadratic variations satisfy {$0<\const\cdot\mesh^2\le T_u\le 2\mesh^2$}, and so one can define a proper lazy random walk (or make a time re-parametrization) according to (\ref{RandomWalkParam}) so that it converges to standard 2D Brownian motion.